Podcast

 #13 with Joe Prota

-In this episode of the Excitement Talk Series, we are thrilled to welcome Joe Prota, a global brand leader at IBM, to discuss the real-world applications of AI at one of the world's most influential companies.
+In this episode of the Spikes Excitement Talks Series, we are thrilled to welcome Joe Prota, a global brand leader at IBM, to discuss the real-world applications of AI at one of the world's most influential companies.
 Joe brings invaluable insights into how AI is transforming industries, sharing his experiences of working at the forefront of AI technology.
 We dive into the rapidly evolving landscape of AI, highlighting the challenges and opportunities that come with it.
 Joe also reflects on the innovative ways AI is being integrated into our daily lives, using the Olympics as a prime example of how technology is revolutionizing the way we consume content.
 Whether you're a tech enthusiast or just curious about the future of AI, this episode is packed with inspiring ideas and practical knowledge.
 Join us for a fascinating conversation with someone who isn’t just talking about AI but actively shaping its future.

 How to get back to being 5 year old – learn by asking questions.